Bipedalism: Multiple factors

 Napier (1963) argued that it is unlikely that a single factor drove the evolution of bipedalism.
 He stated "It seems unlikely that any single factor was responsible for such a dramatic change in behaviour.
 In addition to the advantages of accruing from ability to carry objects – food or otherwise – the improvement of the visual range and the freeing of the hands for purposes of defence and offence may equally have played their part as catalysts."
 Sigmon (1971) demonstrated that chimpanzees exhibit bipedalism in different contexts, and one single factor should be used to explain bipedalism: preadaptation for human bipedalism.
 Day (1986) emphasized three major pressures that drove evolution of bipedalism: food acquisition, predator avoidance, and reproductive success.
-Ko (2015) stated that there are two questions main regarding bipedalism 1.
+Ko (2015) stated that there are two main questions regarding bipedalism 1.
 Why were the earliest hominins partially bipedal? and 2.
 Why did hominins become more bipedal over time?
 He argued that these questions can be answered with combination of prominent theories such as Savanna-based, Postural feeding, and Provisioning.